 Elizabeth gained a City & Guilds certificate in further education and taught with Adult Learning and Leisure in the winters, until leisure course funding was cut.
 She specialised in landscape myths and astrology, creating extensive teaching materials on both subjects.

-She wrote pieces on sustainability for the local paper, learned basic HTML, created a website for their organisation, and managed the content on several other sites.
+She learned basic HTML, created a website for their organisation, and managed the content on several other sites.
 She has her own website now, at elizabethjwalker.com.

 Crisis management at events gave Elizabeth direct experience of how situations can develop and plans must be adapted.
 She became involved with the local Town Council’s emergency planners, where she realised that many of the key elements for a resilient community were not in place.

 Working with colleague Linda Benfield, they set about analysing the complex interaction of resources, networks and barriers involved in achieving community resilience.
 Surrounded by flow charts and spider diagrams, they had a sudden inspiration and reinvented the wheel.
 Using this Resilience Wheel concept, Elizabeth wrote a training manual for their event volunteers, which evolved into the Resilience Handbook.

 The Resilience Handbook can be read for entertainment and individual self-improvement, or used in a more dedicated way.
 Elizabeth has designed a formal course to teach resilience, underpinned by the Handbook.
 She can provide training materials for this, including assessments.